 The thing that amused me most about the visit was the interweaving, masterfully told by our guest, that the city and this sweet wine has with the history of Italy.
 This is because the port of Marsala marks the beginning of the expedition of the Thousand that gave life to the unity of Italy.

-It all began back in 1773 when the English merchant John Woodhouse landed in Marsala instead of Mazzara del Vallo due to a storm.
-Here the locals offered him a local “poor” wine called “perpetum”.
-This wine was produced by tucking the old wine directly into the barrel with the new vintages.
+It all began way back in 1773 when English merchant John Woodhouses boat in Marsala instead of Mazzara del Vallo because of a storm.
+Here locals offer him a local “poor” wine called “perpetum.”
+This wine was made by tucking old wine directly into the barrel with new vintages.

 Woodhouse finds this wine very good and decides to bring it to England.
 In order not to “spoil” it, he decides to add brandy to “fully fill” the barrels.
 To his amazement on arrival he discovers that this wine was even better.

-This is because oxygenation, or oxidation, which is normally the mortal enemy of any wine, is the queen here.
-But let us return to our Englishman who returns to the land of Sicily accompanied by Benjamin Ingham and his nephew John Whitaker.
+This is because oxygenation, or oxidation which is normally the mortal enemy of any wine, is the queen here.
+But back to our Englishman who returns to the land of Sicily accompanied by Benjamin Ingham and nephew John Whitaker.

-It was only in 1833 that Vincenzo Florio came into play and started producing wine.
-Later he bought from the English their cellars and brought Marsala to be one of the most loved sweet wines in the world.
-Garibaldi, who did not like to drink, took a liking to this sweet wine; so much so that the Florio family dedicated one of the types to him, the Marsala Superiore Garibaldi Dolce.
+Garibaldi, who did not like to drink, took a liking to this sweet wine; so much so that the Florio family dedicated one of the types namely Marsala Superiore Garibaldi Dolce to him.

 The Cantina Florio Marsala, what are its prices?